TriplyDB/YALC/README.md

   <dt><code>/organization</code></dt>
   <dd>Contains one configuration file for each organization.</dd>
   <dt><code>/rdf</code></dt>
-  <dd>Contains the RDF definitions for this repository.</dd>
+  <dd>Contains the RDF definitions that are used by the configuration files in this repository, and includes small RDF datasets that are part of the LOD Cloud but for which we could not find an online publication elsewhere.</dd>
 </dl>

 ## Configuration format

-This section documents the configuration format that is used to describe datasets and organizations.
+The files in this repository follow a specific JSON-based configuration format.

 ### Dataset configuration format

-This section documents the configuration format that is used to describe datasets.
-This format is used for files in the `/dataset` directory.
-The format is JSON-based.
+The dataset configuration format is used for files in the `/dataset` directory.

 The following properties are crucial for properly connecting the configuration files together: